 This path is more traditional.
 It involves enrolling yourself in a college and studying computer science or a related like computer engineering.
 These degrees tend to take 2–4 years, depending on your concentration, and can often be expensive.
-That said, this is the most comprehensive and path, giving you the most philosophical background into cyber security.
+That said, this is the most comprehensive path, giving you the most philosophical background in cybersecurity.

 - Many employers require a college degree

 - The formal education environment can be a proving ground to learn important soft skills

 - Colleges are expensive